5 of the Best Dog Food Toppers

 Raw Goat’s Milk

 Raw goat’s milk is one of my favorite toppers.
 It has many health benefits, and Laila thinks it’s delicious.
 Like cow’s milk, it is a great source of calcium, but it’s easier on the digestive system.
-Because it is loaded with probiotics, goat’s milk aids in healthy digestion and can help relieve allergies.
+Because it is rich in probiotics, goat’s milk supports healthy digestion and can help relieve allergies.

 Keeping your dog’s gut microbiome in check is essential for their immune system.
-Making sure to balance the good and bad bacteria will ensure proper nutrient absorption.
+Balancing the good and bad bacteria will ensure proper nutrient absorption.

 Bone Broth

 Bone broth is an easy way to add vitamins and minerals to your dog’s diet.
 You throw a few ingredients into the crockpot and let it cook slowly all day.
-Add several bones and herbs into the crockpot and cover with water.
-Adding a few tablespoons of apple cider vinegar will help draw the nutrients out of the bones and into the broth.
+Adding a few tablespoons of apple cider vinegar will help draw nutrients from the bones into the broth.

-You can also purchase premade bone broth, please make sure it’s bone broth for dogs; that way, there’s no risk of onions in the broth.
-Remember, onions are toxic for dogs.
+You can also purchase premade bone broth.
+Please make sure it’s bone broth for dogs; that way, there’s no risk of onions in the broth.
+Remember, onions are toxic to dogs.

 Bone broth is the perfect addition for improving gut health.
-It helps soothe the GI tract and reduces inflammation in the gut.
-A healthy gut is everything when it comes to our overall health.
+It helps soothe the GI tract and reduce gut inflammation.
+A healthy gut is everything for our overall health.
 It’s perfect for dogs with leaky gut syndrome and other GI issues.

 Whole Raw Eggs